 In other years, DHS may require you to sign a new contract in order to renew your contract.
 This usually occurs when the contract has been updated.
 You may also be required to complete training or some other requirement in order to renew your contract.

 If your license is denied, revoked or closed, your contract to receive subsidy payments will be cancelled at the same time.
-You will receive written notice of the contract cancellation by mail.
 You should never provide care or ask clients to record attendance on the POS machine after the date your license ends.
 The POS machine must be immediately returned to the EBT contractor or you will be charged for the cost of the machine.

-You must notify AFS Child Care Subsidy at least 30 days before you plan to:
+You must notify Child Care Subsidy, and provide verifications at least 30 days before you:

 - Change your business entity (to or from a sole proprietor, corporation, LLC, or partnership),

 - Change your facility status (center to home or home to center),